wawjr3d/atomic/README.md

 ##Where do components live?
-**In your project's repos**
+**in your project's repos**

-One for component code
+one for component code

-One for component assets
+one for component assets

-#How to build
-After cloning, be sure to run `bundle` in order to fetch the gems laid out in the Gemfile.
-This project depends on `sass`, `compass`, and `sinatra`.

-There is currently a single rake target to run Sinatra:
-    rake server
-will run sinatra from `debug-server.rb`.